liveahero-wiki/liveahero-wiki.github.io/_charas/flamier.md

 However, since her goal is not \[to kill or injure her enemies with explosions\], but \[to make beautiful flames for everyone to see\], her techniques are not as destructive as they are flashy.

-Nevertheless, she is a fearsome hero since her goal also means make the surroundings a \[Sea of Fire\], literally.
+Nevertheless, she is a fearsome hero since her goal also means to make the surroundings a \[Sea of Fire\], literally.
 {% endcapture %}

 {% capture BIO_H02 %}